ahoefn/TubeCounting/README.md

-A small script that counts the number of tubings for an arbitrary diagram (see [this paper]).
+A small script that counts the number of tubings for an arbitrary diagram, based on a counting problem from [this paper](https://arxiv.org/pdf/2503.05866).
+(Specifically, see the table on p.
+58 where this script computes N_f.)